vibewell25/vibewell/docs/archive/guides/PROJECT-IMPROVEMENTS-SUMMARY.md

    - Fix existing test imports to use the correct hooks and utilities

 4. **Service Implementation**
-   - Complete TODOs in notification services, security monitoring, and auth systems
    - Implement email sending functionality in relevant services
    - Complete MFA middleware implementation